-Introduction
+Introduction:

-Multiple System Atrophy (MSA) is a rare adult-onset neurodegenerative disorder with no known cause or treatment (Overk et al., 2018).
-The pathological hallmark of MSA is the abnormal accumulation of the α -synuclein protein in oligodendrocytes, which are glial cells that produce myelin in the central nervous system (Overk et al., 2018; Jellinger, 2022).
+Multiple System Atrophy (MSA) is a rare adult-onset neurodegenerative disorder with no known cause or treatment [1].
 It belongs to a group of neurodegenerative disorders called synucleinopathies, which include Parkinson's Disease (PD) and Dementia with Lewy Bodies (DLB).
-The symptoms of MSA present similarly to those of other synucleinopathies, in particular, PD; developing concrete guidelines distinguishing MSA is imperative to managing the disease.
+The pathological hallmark of MSA is the abnormal accumulation of the α -synuclein protein in oligodendrocytes, which are glial cells that produce myelin in the central nervous system [1, 2].

-MSA is divided into two main categories: the Parkinsonian-type (MSA-P), characterized by motor abnormalities, and the Cerebellar-type (MSA-C), characterized by a lack of coordination (Jellinger, 2022).
+MSA is divided into two main categories: the Parkinsonian-type (MSA-P), characterized by motor abnormalities, and the Cerebellar-type (MSA-C), characterized by a lack of coordination [2].
 MSA is often misdiagnosed due to its overlapping symptoms with other disorders, especially Parkinson's Disease (PD).
-The disorder presents with symptoms of autonomic failure, parkinsonism, and cerebellar dysfunction (Wenning et al., 2022).
+The disorder presents with symptoms of autonomic failure, parkinsonism, and cerebellar dysfunction [4].
 Autonomic failure occurs when the autonomic system fails to regulate involuntary bodily functions, such as heart rate and blood pressure.
 Parkinsonism is a condition of rigidity, slow movements, and tremors, commonly associated with PD.
 Cerebellar dysfunction refers to difficulties in maintaining balance and performing coordinated movements.